 I spent more than 21 (at the time of write this post) working on I.T. and I have the opportunity of being involved as early adopter and researcher of cutting edge technology that later becomes a standard and still can remember things like:

 One of the most valuable thing on my career it's the big number of IT people I had opportunity to engage with.
-My favourite conversation usually start when a "non believer" approach you saying:
+My favorite conversation usually start when a "non believer" approach you saying:

 Well, the reality is that something must being doing right the main CSPs (AWS, GCP, OCI, Azure) when Cloud market is growing year by year.
 But, what they offer to catch the attention of organizations?, why is so difficult to build something similar ?.